dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 6. Start the debugger:
    * While still on the *Debug* view, from the dropdown near the top-left, choose "*Launch Chrome against localhost, with sourcemaps*".
    * Press the *Play* icon.
 Your application will launch in Chrome.
-     * If you get the error *Cannot connect to runtime process*, that's because you already have an instance of Chrome running.
+     * If it does nothing for a while, then eventually gives the error *Cannot connect to runtime process*, that's because you already have an instance of Chrome running.
 Close it first, then try again.
 7. Finally, you can now set and hit breakpoints in your TypeScript code in VS Code.

 For more information about VS Code's built-in debugging facilities, [see its documentation](https://code.visualstudio.com/Docs/editor/debugging).